 Richard is an experienced facilitator of Process Hazards Analysis (PHA) studies, such as Hazard and Operability (HAZOP), Layer of Protection Analysis (LOPA), Hazard Identification (HAZID) and What-If Analysis.
-He has facilitated more than 140 PHA studies for some of the largest operating and engineering organizations in Canada and the United States, and has field experience in oil sands and petrochemicals facilities.
+He has facilitated more than 400 days of PHA studies across over 200 sessions, for some of the largest operating and engineering organizations in Canada and the United States, and has field experience in oilsands and petrochemicals facilities.

 "Very well run, especially considering we had source scope not 100% defined."